TomyJaya/composable-functional-js-notes/18_applicative_functors_for_multiple_arguments.md

 const res = Box(x => y => x + y).ap(Box(2)).ap(Box(3)) // Box(5)
 ```

-*NOTE*: the function you pass into the Box should be in curried form!
+*NOTE*: the function you pass into the Box should be in a curried form!

 ## Formal Definition of Applicative Functors